BAMresearch/ctsimu-artist-module/README.md

 ## Version History

+### 0.8.17
++ Small updates and fixes in reconstruction config file outputs.

 ### 0.8.16
 + Added aRTist-specific JSON option to create primary intensity images (as an alternative to primary energy images).